 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's Cleaning and Repairs a Landlord Can Deduct from a Security Deposit chart and Get Your Security Deposit Back article.

 Yes.
 If a deposit is placed in a bank, landlords in New York must disclose the name and address of the financial institution where the security deposit is being held and the amount of the deposit.
+The landlord in every rental situation may retain an administrative fee of 1% per year on the sum deposited.
 Also in New York, landlords of nonregulated units in buildings with six or more units must pay tenants interest on the security deposit.
 The interest can be subtracted from the rent, paid at the end of each year, or paid at the end of the tenancy (according to the tenant's choice).

-If you want to go right to the source and look up New York law on security deposits -- or if you're writing a letter to a landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at N.Y.
-General Obligations Law §§ 7-103 to 7-108.
-Your city or county might have different landlord-tenant and security deposit laws than those at the state level in New York, particularly if your rental is under rent control or rent stabilization.
-For tips on looking up New York and local laws, check out Nolo's State Laws & Legal Research section.
+If you want to go right to the source and look up New York law on security deposits—or if you're writing a letter to a landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at N.Y.
+General Obligations Law sections 7-103 to 7-108 (2022).
+To access New York statutes, visit the New York State Senate's website, or check out the Library of Congress's legal research site.